-Earlier this year the Arkansas Legislature narrowly passed Act 812 by Sen. Trent Garner (R – El Dorado) and Rep. Sonia Barker (R – Smackover).
-The act lets cities create “entertainment districts” where alcohol can be carried and consumed publicly on streets and sidewalks.
+Earlier this year the Arkansas Legislature passed Act 812 by Sen. Trent Garner (R – El Dorado) and Rep. Sonia Barker (R – Smackover).
+The new law lets cities create “entertainment districts” where alcohol can be carried and consumed publicly on streets and sidewalks.

 As we keep saying, letting people drink on city streets and sidewalks won’t improve the economy in our communities.